mbt1/ct20231211/README.md

 - AWS Cloudfront
 - AWS Secret Manager

-All infrastructure (with the exception of the secret) is completely scripted using Terraform, using two seperate deployments for the two parts of this application (frontend and pipeline)
+All infrastructure (with the exception of the secret) is completely scripted using Terraform, using two seperate deployments for the two parts of this application (frontend and pipeline).

+All the development work can be done in the .devcontainer that is part of this repository.
+You will find all required tools, like the AWS CLI or Node.js preinstalled after starting up the .devcontainer in VSC.

 ### The Report Generator Pipeline